D2KLab/HarvestingTablesInTheWild/report/report.md

 The system delivered promising results in the "Tabular Data to Knowledge Graph Matching" challenge [8], therefore we will be using it to annotate the tables in our processing pipeline.
 Furthermore, we had access to an API of this system in private beta as part of the Orange API [^orangeAPI].

+Muñoz et al. tackled the problem of table annotation for `wikitable` class data on Wikipedia [13].
+In this research, the table extraction is performed using the _TARTAR_ methodology, which performs table identification, recognition, and parsing.
+After extraction, the algorithm attempts to semantically interpret the tables with a raw accuracy of 40%.
+Later, a machine learning model utilizing Bagging Decision Trees is used to achieve an accuracy of 81.5% for a portion of the tables.

 [^orangeAPI]: [https://developer.orange.com/products/all-apis/](https://developer.orange.com/products/all-apis/)

 # System requirements and design